OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

 which describe the rules that are used to apply various symbolizers to the data.

-To get started I styled the Land and Ocean datasets from the Natural Earth data (in :file:`/usr/local/share/data/natural_earth/`).
+To get started I styled the Land and Ocean datasets.
 You can create SLD files using a simple text editor, but sometimes a graphical editor is better.
 There are several options here but I like to use |UG| (http://udig.refractions.net/) as it allows me